StephanStofer/hslu-adml/99_Notes/notes/99_CodeCheatSheet.md

 ---|---|---
 `sklearn.neighbors.KNeighborsRegressor()`|weights=Gewichtung der $k$-nahesten Datenpunkte, metric=Distancemetric|K-NN Regression
 `train_test_split(X,y, test_size=0.2,random_state=42)`|*X & y* must have the same size, *

 test_size* represent the proportion of the dataset, * randsom_state* controls the shuffling applied - with an int output is reproducible|Split arrays or matrices into random train and test subsets.
 Returns for each array ** two** lists with a train and test set `DummyRegressor()`|* strategy* with options {mean, median, quantile, constant}|instantiate a DummyRegressor to get an idea how good our model performs.
+`sklearn.cluster.KMeans`|n_clusters, init (strategy for initialization), n_init (how many times k-means is executed)|führt k-Means n mal aus `sklearn.cluster.AgglomerativeClustering`|n_clusters (None wenn anderes Stopkriterium), affinity ( Distance Measure), linkage (linkage strategy)|---